Metrilo/WooCommerce-Plugin/readme.txt

 * Automate engagement - content drips, replenishment, abandoned carts, etc.
 * Gather feedback automatically - and measure customer satisfaction

-Metrilo helps you understand, engage with, and grow your Woocommerce store.
+Metrilo helps you understand, engage with, and grow your WooCommerce store.
 The platform unlocks growth through customer retention, which brings marketing costs down and improves ROI.
 Metrilo is built for brands looking to scale and to build long-lasting customer relationships.
 We do just that.
 Getting started only takes a minute and your data is ready to help you grow.

 The official Metrilo plugin connects your WooCommerce store with the Metrilo platform in less than 5 minutes.
 It is a self-standing platform that tracks data in real time and reports are accurate to the minute without slowing down your website.